 CSVANW is proud to have members who are passionate field experts and advocates.
 Together, this group champions the collective direction and vision of CSVANW.

-Membership is open to individuals or organizations interested in providing culturally appropriate domestic violence and sexual assault in Native American communities.
+Membership is open to individuals or organizations who are interested in providing culturally appropriate training and education of domestic violence and sexual assault in Tribal communities.
 The CSVANW provides several services to its members including:

 • Federal and state grant application support and preparation assistance for DV programming